DeWine: COVID-19 Vaccinations In Ohio Moving Too Slowly

 According to DeWine, the next phase of vaccinations, which includes school staff and Ohioans over 65, can start before this one is completed.

-“There’s going to be a lot more places where people are going to be able to get the vaccine,” said DeWine.
+“There’s going to be a lot more places where people are going to be able to get the vaccine,” DeWine said at a Wednesday briefing.
 “And frankly, being that impatient person, the numbers that I was looking at on the dashboard were not going up as fast as I thought they should.”

 Hospitals, pharmacies and local health departments are all administering vaccines.
 Hospitals vaccinate their staff, pharmacies are working in nursing homes and health departments are handling some nursing homes, other types of congregate living facilities and EMS workers.

-DeWine didn’t point a finger at any particular place in the system as the source of the problem.
+DeWine didn’t point a finger at any particular place in the system as the source of the problem, but he listed several issues such as vaccines not arriving as scheduled, overburdened local health departments and nursing home staff refusing the shot.
 He said about 60 percent of nursing home staff haven’t gotten the vaccine where it’s been available.

 “We’re not going to make them take it,” said DeWine.
 “Our message today is: The train may not be coming back for a while.”